 Nashville Vet Center offers counseling and other support, such as:

 - Bereavement counseling for families who have lost a loved one during active duty

 If you or a loved one are in—or may be in—a potentially abusive or violent relationship, we can help.

 If you're a Veteran who identifies as lesbian, gay, bisexual, transgender, queer/questioning, or a related identity, we can help you find counseling, support, and referral services to meet your specific needs.

 If you’re struggling with issues like PTSD, depression, grief, anger, or trauma, we offer counseling and other support.
 We’ll work with you to help you achieve your personal goals.

 At Nashville Vet Center we offer individual and group counseling.
-Our specialty groups include:
+Our specialty group and individual counseling services include:

 If you have symptoms of PTSD after a traumatic event, we can help.
 We offer assessment and support through private counseling and group therapy.
 We can also refer you to VA or community counseling for treatment and therapy resources.

 - Cognitive Processing Therapy (CPT)